-To receive a credit on their student billing account at registration, the student must have accepted, completed all requirements and received final approval of the financial aid offer.
-No deferments of bills will be granted unless the student has accepted aid.
+To receive financial aid credit on their student billing account at registration, the student must have accepted and completed all requirements and received final approval of the financial aid offer.

 Students sponsored by an agency or employer remain responsible for their fees.
-If the university doesn't receive payment from the sponsor, the student will be charged.
+The student will be charged if the university does not receive payment from the sponsor.

-Students receiving certain types of financial assistance must attempt or maintain a minimum semester credit load to keep the full aid offer.
-If the recipient's credit level drops below the minimum requirement, the aid is automatically reduced or canceled and the student is responsible for paying any resulting balance on the student billing account; therefore, any student contemplating dropping credits should contact the Office of Student Financial Aid (OSFA) first at 301-314-TERP(8377) or umdfinaid@umd.edu.
+Depending on the types of financial assistance a student receives, a student may need to attempt or maintain a minimum semester credit load to keep the full aid offer.
+If the recipient's credit level drops below the minimum requirement, the aid is automatically reduced or canceled and the student is responsible for paying any resulting balance on the student billing account.Students contemplating dropping credits should contact the Office of Student Financial Aid first at 301-314-TERP(8377) or umdfinaid@umd.edu.